thaustein/laxar/docs/manuals/widgets_and_activities.md

 # Widgets and Activities

-Widgets and activities are the work horse of any LaxarJS application.
+Widgets and activities are the _"work horse"_ of any LaxarJS application.
-They make up the user interface and implement the (client-side) application logic.
+They make up the bulk of the user interface and provide all client-side application logic.

 ## Widget Responsibilities

-Before starting to implement your widget, take a moment to think about and delineate it's responsibilities.
+Before starting to implement your widget, take a moment to think and delineate it's responsibilities.
 You can do this by phrasing the question: _What task(s) does this widget help the user to accomplish?_
-Are you thinking about a very broadly applicable, technical task such as _"allow the user to enter a date"_ or _"allow user to delete a data row"_?
+Are you thinking about a very broadly applicable, technical task such as _"allow the user to enter a date"_ or _"allow the user to delete a data row"_?
 In this case, you might want to implement this functionality as a _control_ (an AngularJS directive, or an HTML5 web component) and use it _within_ one or more of your widgets.

-Usually, widgets correspond to significant areas of the screen and are composed from multiple controls, to allow the user to accomplish _specific_ tasks, such as _"allow user to book a flight"_ or _"allow user to review shopping cart contents"_.
+Usually, widgets correspond to significant areas of the screen and are composed from multiple controls, to allow the user to accomplish _specific_ tasks, such as _"allow the user to book a flight"_ or _"allow the user to review shopping cart contents"_.
 If widgets are made too small and too generic, page definitions will be confusing and the widget configuration options become unwieldy.
 As a rule of the thumb, only very complex pages should contain more than a about a dozen widgets.
 And who wants to have very complex pages anyway?